2021

 Purkayastha, Saptarshi

-Electronic Patient Records as a Substrate for Collaboration for Distributed Care in Low-Resource Contexts Inproceedings
+Electronic Patient Records as a Substrate for Collaboration for Distributed Care in Low-Resource Contexts Proceedings Article

 In: 2021 IEEE 9th International Conference on Healthcare Informatics (ICHI), pp. 289–295, IEEE 2021.